 Fujifilm GF 250mm f/4 R LM OIS WR

-The GF 250mm f/4 is the longest, largest, heaviest (1,425g) and most expensive ($3299) GF lens.
-It has a field of view equivalent to a 198mm lens in a 35mm format, taking it well into the telephoto range.
-This can be further extended by using the GF 1.4x converter to create a 350mm f/5.6 lens equivalent to a 277mm lens in 35mm terms.
+The GF 250mm f/4 is the second longest and second most expensive GF lens ($3299), overshadowed only by the newer GF 500mm f/5.6.
+Its field of view is equivalent to that of a 198mm lens in 35mm format, taking it well into the telephoto range.
+The GF 1.4x converter can further extend this to create a 350mm f/5.6 lens equivalent to a 277mm lens in 35mm terms.

 If you’re coming from a 35mm full-frame system, this is a relatively uncommon focal length for a prime lens.
 In the full-frame world, such a focal length is usually covered by a 70-200mm zoom lens, making it a considerably more versatile option.
-The GF 250mm lens, then, is a specialised beast.
+The GF 250mm lens, then, is a specialized beast.
 Although it’s possible to use it for portraiture, the 80mm f/1.7 or the 110mm f/2 would be far better options.
-In part because the focal length is slightly less flattering, in part because this is not an easily hand-holdable lens for any significant period, and in part because the quality of the bokeh is better on the two shorter lenses.
+This is partly because the focal length is slightly less flattering, this is not easily hand-held for any significant period, and the bokeh quality is better on the two shorter lenses.

 The lens barrel is constructed of magnesium alloy to keep it as light as possible.
 Of particular impressiveness on this lens is the beautifully dampened feel of the enormous focus ring.
-In front of this ring, you will find a focus preset switch not seen on any other GF lenses.
+In front of this ring, you will find a focus preset switch.
 This allows the photographer to preselect a specific focal point or set of focus parameters and switch back to them quickly with a button press.
 Canon/Nikon/Sony super-telephoto lens users will be familiar with this feature.
 Although not pictured in the gallery, a lens hood is provided, as it is with all Fujifilm GFX lenses.

 Fujifilm GF 1.4X TC WR Teleconverter